nodeshift/kube-service-bindings/README.md

 The parameters for `getBinding` include:

 * `type` - The type of service for which a binding is being requested.
-Currently the only supported type is 'KAFKA'.
+Currently the supported types are:
+  * 'KAFKA'
+  * 'POSTGRESQL'
+  * 'REDIS'

 * `client` - the package the application is using to connect to the service. kube-service-bindings is aware of a